pbogden/framework-map/README.md

 ## Map tiles

 The solution above creates a single image.
-This approach creates raster map tiles.
+This approach creates raster map tiles, which are also available on the github-pages demo.
+Create the tiles with:

 ```
 gdal2tiles.py data/webmap.tif docs/webmap